benwiz/graphics/README.md

 ## To Do

 - Use my own default image, not `images/pikachu.png`

-- Next
-  - Find more pre-trained models and add them to the website
-  - Make the website pretty
 - Try to train my own models
   - I may be able to have just 1 or 2 target images, like pikachu and do the training on the mac.
 It doesn't need to be a very good model
   - I may need to hire an nVidia GPU
-  - Consider if/when it will be worth it to offer a "purchase" feature

-- Later
-  - It really should be very easy to remove p5.js entirely and just use canvas, but it's probably not worth the effort